beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 Any endpoint receiving any certificate signed using any signature algorithm using an MD5 hash MUST abort the handshake with a "bad_certificate" alert.
 SHA-1 is deprecated and it is RECOMMENDED that any endpoint receiving any certificate signed using any signature algorithm using a SHA-1 hash abort the handshake with a "bad_certificate" alert.
-All endpoints are RECOMMENDED to transition to SHA-256 or better as soon as possible to maintain interoperability with implementations currently in the process of phasing out SHA-1 support.
+All endpoints are RECOMMENDED to transition to SHA-256 or better as soon as possible to maintain interoperability with implementations currently in the process of removing support for SHA-1.

 Note that a certificate containing a key for one signature algorithm MAY be signed using a different signature algorithm (for instance,